Master of Theological Studies (MTS)

 - A developed intellectual focus and vocational direction.

 - Growth in one’s capacity for a robust embrace of and engagement with social and theological diversity and one’s capacity to relate across difference.

 Rationale: The Master of Theological Studies (MTS) degree at Boston University School of Theology is shaped by a conviction that the life of faith in today’s world may be enriched by deep exploration of theological traditions in dialogue with broad understanding of the complexities of our global context.
 Students have opportunities to prepare for a variety of contributions to communities, to faith, and to knowledge.

-Official plans of study for MTS specializations are available on the School of Theology Registrar’s website.
-Others will be developed by the faculty on an ongoing basis and students are invited to suggest a specialization to the Associate Dean of Academic Affairs if it does not already exist.
-Students pursuing an MTS specialization must petition to do so through the Registrar’s Office no later than the end of their second semester of study.
+Official plans of study for MTS specializations are available on the STH Registrar’s website.
+Others are developed by the faculty on an ongoing basis and students are invited to suggest a specialization to the Associate Dean for Academic Affairs if it does not already exist.
+Students pursuing an MTS specialization must petition to do so through the Registrar’s office no later than the end of their second semester of study.

 Tuition Scholarships: Tuition Scholarships are awarded for the academic year, September to May.
 They are renewable each year, contingent upon the annual evaluation of the recipient’s grade point average (2.7 minimum), character, and commitment to ministerial or other religious leadership.
 All awards are for a maximum of two academic years of full-time MTS study.

 See the Financial Aid section of this site for more information on Dean’s Fellowships and Tuition Scholarships.